About

 D.V.M., CAc, cVSMT

 At the age of 16, Dr. Martin decided he wanted to be an Equine Veterinarian.
 When asked why, he said “Horses are incredible athletes and being involved in sports my entire life I understand what it’s like to compete, to train hard for competition and how injuries can prevent us from performing at our best.
 I’m fascinated by the science of medicine, imaging and how the body heals and I love to problem solve.
 It is the integration of all forms of therapy that I feel can make the biggest difference for these athletes”, how he got here is the story behind the story.
 He had a strong interest in science and how the body worked while growing up.
 Being a competitive athlete himself, sports medicine seemed the next logical step.
 Growing up in th suburban USA outside of Kansas City, Missouri, Dr Martin, was introduced to horses through his older sister, who had always loved horses.
 When he was 15 he began working as a farmhand on a Saddlebred breeding farm (Starlet Acres) owned by a veterinarian, Dr. E.L.
 Robinson.
 Working around horses and their incredibly gifted, natural athletic ability made his career choice an easy one.
 He pursued his goal by attending Kansas State University Veterinary School.
 While there he was also given the opportunity to further his education through externships in the northeast, at Mid Atlantic Equine Medical Center, as well at the Wellington horse shows in Palm Beach Florida seeing some of the top athletes compete at the highest level.
 After graduating he accepted an associate position in a sport horse practice in central Connecticut where he worked for 3 years prior to moving to the Fraser Valley in British Columbia.
 He has pursued his interest in the sport horse world by becoming certified in Acupuncture and Chiropractic procedures.
+Dr. Martin’s three kids (Jacob, Chris and Kylie) help him stay active.
+He still pursues the athletic lifestyle: snowboarding, mountain biking and training when time permits.

 Marielle St-Laurent